-The term "ethical behaviour" refers to how an organisation ensures that all its decisions, actions, and stakeholder interactions conform to the organisation's moral and professional principles.
+The term "ethical behaviour" refers to how an organisation ensures that all its decisions, actions, and stakeholder interactions conform to the organisation's moral and professional principles of conduct.
 These principles should support all applicable laws and regulations and are the foundation for the organisation's culture and values.
-They define "right" from "wrong."
+They distinguish "right" from "wrong."

 Senior leaders should act as role models for these principles of behaviour.
-The principles apply to all people involved in the organisation, from temporary members of the workforce to members of the board of directors, and need to be communicated and reinforced on a regular basis.
-Although there is no universal model for ethical behaviour, senior leaders should ensure that the organisation's mission and vision are aligned with its ethical principles.
+The principles apply to all people involved in the organisation, from temporary members of the workforce to members of the board of directors, and they need to be communicated and reinforced on a regular basis.
+Although the Criteria do not prescribe that all organisations use the same model for ensuring ethical behaviour, senior leaders should ensure that the organisation's mission and vision are aligned with its ethical principles.
 Ethical behaviour should be practised with all stakeholders, including the workforce, shareholders, customers, partners, suppliers, and the organisation's local community.